juxor/afaq/markdown/secH3.md

 of the state and the needs of social revolution.
 However, we must stress that anarchists would agree that the state generally does serve the interests of the economically dominant classes.
-Bakunin, for example, argued that the State _"is authority, domination, and forced, organised by the property-owning and so-called enlightened classes against the masses."_ He saw the social revolution as destroying capitalism and the state at the same time, that is _"to overturn the State's domination, and that of the privileged classes whom
+Bakunin, for example, argued that the State _"is authority, domination, and force, organised by the property-owning and so-called enlightened classes against the masses."_ He saw the social revolution as destroying capitalism and the state at the same time, that is _"to overturn the State's domination, and that of the privileged classes whom